What is a Hosted PBX Phone System?

 - Requires electricity.
 Traditional phone lines don’t necessarily depend on a power supply to operate.
 But you will need electricity for your hosted PBX system to work.
 This means that if the power goes out, your phone line will go down as well.

 Which Features Can be Added with a Hosted Phone System?

-- Call forwarding and “Find Me, Follow Me”: Many hosted VoIP systems include an option to forward calls to connected devices of your choice.
-All you have to do is connect your VoIP number to the devices you would like to access your work calls, and the calls are forwarded depending on the settings you select.
+- Call forwarding and “Find Me, Follow Me“.
+Many hosted PBX systems include an option to forward calls to connected devices of your choice.
+Connect your phone number to a separate device, and the calls are forwarded depending on the settings you select.